GitauHarrison/notes/search/implement_elasticseach.md

 ## Define The Search Form

-Everthing we have done so far has been through the terminal.
+Everything we have done so far has been through the terminal.
 To complete this feature, we now need to provide a more user-friendly form that will allow users to search for posts in the application.
-Common across web browsers, search results uses the `q` argument in the URL.
+Common across web browsers, search results use the `q` argument in the URL.
 For example, to search for `gitauharrison` on the browser, the search URL pointing to the results would look like `https://www.google.com/search?q=gitauharrison`.
 Let us begin by defining such a form:

 ```python
 # app/forms.py: Search form